About Me

 Next stop was at Hagia Sophia Grand Mosque or Ayasofya-i Kebir Cami-i Şerifi.
 It is a mosque and former church serving as a major cultural and historical site in Turkey.
 The last of three church buildings to be successively erected on the site by the Eastern Roman Empire, it was completed in AD 537, becoming the world's largest interior space and among the first to employ a fully pendentive dome.
 It is considered the epitome of Byzantine architecture and is said to have changed the history of architecture.

 We passed by the Topkapi Palace at Cankurtaran.
 The Topkapı Palace is a large museum and library in the east of the Fatih district of Istanbul.
 From the 1460s to the completion of Dolmabahçe Palace in 1856, it served as the administrative center of the Ottoman Empire, and was the main residence of its sultans.
 The entrance tickets are TKR 900 per pax.
-We did not plan to visit Topkapi Palace as it was already late in the afternnon.
+We did not plan to visit Topkapi Palace as it was already late in the afternoon.

 Next to the Topkapi Palace is Gulhane Park.
 Gülhane Park is a lush green oasis-a welcome respite from the hustle and bustle of the city.
 This large public park offers something for everyone, from picnics and concerts to beautiful gardens and stunning views of the Marmara Sea.
 Gülhane Park has been around since 1806, but it wasn't opened to the public until 1912.
 The park was once part of Topkapi Palace.
 Gülhane Park is located within walking distance of many of Istanbul's major attractions, including Topkapi Palace, Hagia Sophia Museum and Sultanahmet Square.